brittanyrw/git/README.md

 ## 🥳 Practice and Contribute
 Alright, so you now know the basics of using Git and Github.
 What's next?
 To become more comfortable using the command line, Git and Github you're going to need to practice.
 Below is a list of a few suggestions for how to practice on your own and a list of open source projects that have extensive contribution documentation that makes it easier for beginners to contribute.

+## 📺 EmojiScreen
+[EmojiScreen](https://github.com/brittanyrw/emojiscreen) is a project I made a couple of years ago to help beginners make their first pull requests on GitHub.
+The website is a listing of movies, TV shows and musicals depicted through emojis.
+To contribute, you can add an ```Emoji Card``` that includes five emojis related to the show or movie you want to add so that other people can guess.
+For more advanced learners, you an also try your hand at adding new features or improving the existing code.
+Head over to the [EmojiScreen](https://github.com/brittanyrw/emojiscreen) repository where there are extremely detailed instructions that walk yoiu step by step through how to contribute!

 ## How to Practice
 ![Gif of Blossom from Powerpuff Girls flying](imgs/blossom-go.gif)
 - Personal Projects